CS+Law

 Research Workshop

-When: Third Friday of each month at Noon Central Time (sometimes fourth Friday; next workshop: Friday, April 19, 1:00 to 3:00 p.m.
+When: Third Friday of each month at 1PM Central Time (sometimes fourth Friday; next workshop: Friday, May 17, 1:00 to 3:00 p.m.
 Central Time)

 What: First 90 minutes: Two presentations of CS+Law works in progress or new papers with open Q&A. Last 30 minutes: Networking.